Euler’s formula is the identity

 A general complex number can be written in polar form as

 This is Euler’s formula viewed from the complex-number side.
-Multiplication of two complex numbers in polar form is especially clean: magnitudes multiply, angles add.
+Multiplication of two complex numbers in polar form is clean: magnitudes multiply, angles add.
 See Polar representation of complex numbers.